dmnguyen92/Real-time-text-sentiment-analysis/README.md

   <img src="demo_image.png" width="600" title="Demo image">
 </p>

 This is a deployable machine learning model to rate toxic levels of comments from social networks.
-The data is taken from [Kaggle toxic comments classification challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge)
+The data is taken from [Kaggle toxic comments classification challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
+You can try the app [HERE](34.201.122.22)

 ## Required packages
 ```bash